ashley-yao/up206a-groupProject/Group Assignments/Week 4_Mini Group Assignment.md

 * **Chief Transit Officer** Ashley is taking the lead on identifying the transit stops of interest and developing a process for calculating travel time on transit.

 ### Status update
-Feeling pretty good still
-A little concerned about scope, but feel like our methodology is working
+Overall feeling pretty good, but have some individual worries:

 **Ashley:** I'm a little worried about how to upload the data from the Metro website if needed.
 Hopefully, future coursework will help with problem solving this.